Felissa Taylor founded Día de los Niños when she saw how her 2 young sons were thriving in Spanish.

 As a social enterprise, the local children's program is completely funded by the Spanish Immersion Program and donations.

 Because of the downturn in tourism Casa Xalteva is one of the many organizations affected.
-To fund programming they are currently offering engaging Spanish classes via Skype- my sons take the classes and love them!
+To fund programming they are currently offering engaging Spanish classes via Skype-

 Classes are $10/hour.
 A great addition for parents and older siblings brush up on Spanish.
 For more information--